shelbyvjacobs/Responsive-Design/README.md

 ### Technologies Used

 The website is made responsive with media queries in four levels: desktop, laptop, tablet, and smart phone users should all be able to enjoy and navigate the site equally.
-All of the coding for this page was done in HTML and CSS.
+All of the coding for this page was done in **HTML** and **CSS**.

 ### Getting Started

 This project includes a single webpage.
-It can be accessed [here](shelbyvjacobs.github.io).
+It can be accessed [here](https://shelbyvjacobs.github.io/#).

 ### Contribution Guidelines